TITLE 17: CONSERVATION

 Falconry – the sport of taking or attempting to take any species of animal by means of a trained raptor.

-Fish and Wildlife Service – the United States Department of Interior - Fish and Wildlife Service.
+Fish and Wildlife Service or FWS – the United States Department of Interior-Fish and Wildlife Service.

-Imping – the method of repairing broken flight or tail feathers.
+Imping – the method of replacing a broken feather with a molted feather.

 Marker – a seamless, or other numbered, non-reusable marker supplied by the Fish and Wildlife Service.

-Raptor – any bird of the Orders Falconiformes or Strigiformes which includes all hawks, eagles, falcons, kites, harriers, ospreys, and owls.
+Raptor – any bird of the Orders Falconiformes, Accipitriformes or Strigiformes that includes all hawks, eagles, falcons, kites, harriers, ospreys, vultures, caracaras and owls.

-Replacement Raptor – a raptor obtained from the wild to replace one which has died in captivity, has escaped, or has been lawfully released to the wild.
+Replacement Raptor – a raptor obtained from the wild to replace one that has died in captivity, has escaped, or has been lawfully released to the wild.

-Threatened Species – any species or subspecies likely to become an endangered species or subspecies in the foreseeable future pursuant to Federal Endangered Species Protection Act of 1973 and Illinois Endangered Species Protection Act.
+Threatened Species – any species or subspecies likely to become an endangered species or subspecies in the foreseeable future pursuant to the federal Endangered Species Act and Illinois Endangered Species Protection Act.